wp-plugins/footer-pop-up-banner/readme.txt

 1. Admin view

 == Changelog ==

+= 1.5 =
+Added option to set the line height of the popup Replaced the character X to close the popup with an image

 = 1.4 =
 Fixed a serious problem when the Time of entry field was left blank